rajhseg/Angular-Controls/README.md

 # Angular-Controls
 This Repo is under development so there may be some issues you can face while using it, All issues will be fixed once development completes.

-This repo is consists of Angular controls like calender, dropdown, starrating, ProgressBar Infinite(Circle, StraightLine), ProgressBar Finite(Circle, StraightLine), switch, Tab, Tree etc
+This repo is consists of Angular controls like calender, dropdown, starrating, ProgressBar Infinite(Circle, StraightLine), ProgressBar Finite(Circle, StraightLine), switch, Tab, Tree, checkbox etc

  Calender Control
 -------------------